mvenkatesh431/codes/README.md

 # codes
-Collections of Programs, I written for Fun.
+Collections of simple Programs, I written for Fun.